First stepst to fincancial and balance analysis

 David Roldan, Consultor in Timon investments

-— UIB students (including those from UIB-specific programmes), PDI and PAS, research personnel from research institutes affiliated with the UIB, and UIB alumni.
+— UIB students (including those from UIB-specific programmes), PDI (professors) and PAS (administrative staff), research personnel from research institutes affiliated with the UIB, and UIB alumni.

 — Students enrolled in official university study programmes at other universities and students in secondary education and VET programmes (must present a copy of their enrolment record from the current year), and students enrolled in foreign universities (must send documentation in Catalan, Spanish, or English, verifying that they are enrolled).